ibm-cloud-docs/dl/dl-verizon-sci.md

 The IBM Special Network Services (SNS) team receives your request and is able approve the connection in the buyer-side portal.
 You can view your newly created virtual connection for Direct Link by going to **Connections**.
 The connection will be in a pending, provisioning state (**Pending Provider VLAN**).

-Accept the connection request by navigating to the IBM Cloud Direct Link page and clicking **Accept** from the Action menu.
+Accept the connection request by navigating to the IBM Cloud Direct Link page and clicking **Accept** from the Actions menu.
 The Direct Link Gateway BGP Status shows as **Established** in the IBM Cloud Console, and **Provisioned** in the Equinix Fabric portal.

 The timeline for approval is within 24-48 hours.
 If the 48-hour Service Level Agreement (SLA) is not acceptable, you can create an [IBM Support case](https://cloud.ibm.com/unifiedsupport/cases/form) and request that it be routed to the SNS team.
-{: note}